-Starting November 28, 2018, the City of Richfield will be starting a weekly podcast dedicated to expounding on the city’s many projects and programs, as well as talking to people of interest within the community.
+On November 28, 2018, the City of Richfield started a weekly podcast dedicated to expounding on the city’s many projects and programs, as well as talking to people of interest within the community.

 The podcast, which is titled That’s Rich(field), is available on iTunes and Spotify.

 Episode XXX - A Look Back and a New Co-host